News & Insights

 • Reducing product defects (waste #1) through better quality control lowers material waste.

-• Minimizing transportation (waste #5) and unnecessary motion (waste #6) cuts down on energy use.
+• Minimising transportation (waste #5) and unnecessary motion (waste #6) cuts down on energy use.

-• Similarly, optimized inventory management (waste #2) prevents stockpiles that take up space and resources.
+• Similarly, optimised inventory management (waste #2) prevents stockpiles that take up space and resources.

 • LEAN also tackles overproduction (waste #3) – a key contributor to wasted materials and energy.

-• Even underutilized talent (waste #8) can be addressed by empowering employees with problem-solving skills, leading to more sustainable practices overall.
+• Even underutilised talent (waste #8) can be addressed by empowering employees with problem-solving skills, leading to more sustainable practices overall.

 By eliminating these wastes, LEAN helps businesses become more environmentally responsible.